A report of concern initiates a preliminary review and explanation of services:

 - Any employee, student or campus visitor who has experienced sexual misconduct may make a report of concern to receive information about services and available options.

-- A report of a concern under the Sexual Misconduct Policy (also available in HTML version) does not automatically begin the formal complaint process.
+- A report of a concern under the Sexual Misconduct Policy does not automatically begin the formal complaint process.
+See the bottom of this page for Policy links.

 - The University will determine the appropriate response based on the information available at the time of the report.